WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Conclusion

 \section{Conclusion}

-In this paper we presented \framework{}, the first formal framework for the security analysis of Web features that supports the automated detection of logical flaws and allows the development of machine-checked security proofs.
-We showcased the effectiveness of \framework{} by discovering novel attacks and inconsistencies in the modern Web and by highlighting how previously reported attacks could have been spotted by our framework.
+In this paper we presented \framework{}, the first formal framework for the security analysis of Web platform components that supports the automated detection of logical flaws and allows for the development of machine-checked security proofs.
+We showcased the effectiveness of \framework{} by discovering novel attacks and inconsistencies affecting current Web standards, and automatically validated our findings against major browsers.
 Additionally, we discussed how \framework{} can be used to carry out machine-checked security proofs for vulnerability fixes.

-As a future work, besides expanding the model to encompass more Web platform components, we are planning to develop a generic library of relevant browser configurations that can be used as starting points for the verification of Web invariants.
-In this way, we can guide the resolution strategy of the Z3 solver to verify the property on interesting test cases and, as a result, substantially improving the performance of our approach.
+As a future work, besides expanding the model to cover more Web platform components, we plan to define additional Web invariants by reviewing newly proposed mechanisms and engaging with the community, including developers and editors of Web standards.

 \appendices